-So to answer some of the sex questions for married couples on the importance of sex for married couples, here are a few common reasons for why is sex important in a marriage and how important is sex in a marriage :
+So to answer some of the sex questions for married couples on the importance of sex in marriage, here are a few common reasons for why sex is important in a marriage and how important sex is in a marriage.

 If a married couple can achieve deep emotional and sexual intimacy, their marriage can surely thrive on for many years ahead.

 Emotional intimacy is the kind of intimacy that two sincere friends can share.
 It is likely to be majorly stable and can last a lifetime.

 To achieve a healthy level of emotional intimacy, we must be able to share an honest, open, and genuine communication.